BastilleBSD/bastille/docs/chapters/subcommands/destroy.rst

     -a | --auto              Auto mode.
 Start/stop jail(s) if required.
     -c | --no-cache          Do no destroy cache when destroying a release.
     -f | --force             Force unmount any mounted datasets when destroying a jail or release (ZFS only).
+    -y | --yes               Do no prompt.
+Just destroy.
     -x | --debug             Enable debug mode.